whomwah/rqrcode_core/README.md

 # RQRCodeCore

-`rqrcode_core` is a library for encoding QR codes in pure Ruby.
+`rqrcode_core` is a library for encoding QR Codes in pure Ruby.
 It has a simple interface with all the standard qrcode options.
 It was originally adapted in 2008 from a Javascript library by [Kazuhiko Arase](https://github.com/kazuhikoarase).

 Features:

 * `rqrcode_core` is a Ruby only library.
 It requires no native libraries.
 Just Ruby!
 * It is an encoding library.
-You can't decode QR codes with it.
+You can't decode QR Codes with it.
-* The interface is simple and assumes you just want to encode a string into a QR code.
+* The interface is simple and assumes you just want to encode a string into a QR Code.
-* QR code is trademarked by Denso Wave inc.
+* QR Code is trademarked by Denso Wave inc.

 `rqrcode_core` is the basis of the popular `rqrcode` gem [https://github.com/whomwah/rqrcode].
-This gem allows you to generate different renderings of your QR code, including `png`, `svg` and `ansi`.
+This gem allows you to generate different renderings of your QR Code, including `png`, `svg` and `ansi`.

 ## Installation